 Becoming a CPA in Minnesota differs somewhat than other states, as Minnesota does not require a candidate to have yet graduated from college before sitting for the Uniform CPA Examination.

-In Minnesota, there are different educational requirements for receiving a CPA certificate and sitting for the CPA exam.
+In Minnesota, there are different accounting educational requirements for receiving a CPA certificate and sitting for the CPA exam.
 For the former, candidates must possess a bachelor’s degree or higher that includes at least 24 semester hours of accounting at the junior/senior or graduate level.
 Courses must include financial accounting, taxation, auditing and management accounting.

 For the latter, candidates must have successfully completed at least 150 semester hours, which includes at least 24 semester hours of accounting at the junior/senior or graduate level and courses in financial accounting, taxation, auditing and management accounting, as well as at least 24 semester hours in undergraduate or graduate courses in business or accounting.
 Of these 48 hours, only six may apply to life experience or internships.